BeeBeeBethC/PP5-Cherry-Leaves/README.md

 - The dataset contains 4208 images which got split into three subsets of data reduced from 256px x 256px to 100px x 100px to accomodate hosting limitations.
 - The training data consists of a curated subset of processed '.PNG' images organized into two classes: “healthy” and “powdery mildew.”
-- The dataset has been augmented and split for training, validation, and testing at ratios of 0.7, 0.15, 0.15 summing up to 1.0.
+- The dataset was been augmented and split for training, validation, and testing at ratios of 0.7, 0.15, 0.15 summing up to 1.0.
-- This equates to 2,946 for training subset, 631 for validation subset and 631 for the testing subset.

 ---